Use Copy Paste Manager faster

 EscapeClose Advanced Paste without applying.

-Mouse: click a row to apply that option.
-See Advanced Paste help when available.
+With the mouse, click a row to apply that option.
+See Advanced Paste for examples.

 Vim Navigation preset

-If you choose the Vim Navigation keymap preset in preferences, list navigation also accepts k / j (up/down) and h / l (left/right).
-Global shortcuts and ⌘-based actions stay the same as Standard.
+If you choose the Vim Navigation preset, lists also accept k / j for up/down and h / l for left/right.
+Global shortcuts stay the same.

 Focus order